-Walking is a great form of exercise for those who are looking to stay fit and healthy without placing stress on their bodies.
+Walking is a great form of exercise for anyone looking to stay fit and healthy – without placing stress on the body.
 Various studies have shown that walking for 15 to 30 minutes a day has huge health benefits.
-According to PHE (Public Health England), just one walk a day is enough to cut the risk of early death by as much as 15%.
-Walking can help to burn calories, lower the risk of obesity, type two diabetes, and certain types of cancers.
-It can also increase heart activity and lower blood pressure.
-It’s a low intensity exercise that’s easy on the joints and heart- perfect for people of all ages and fitness levels who are keen to stay active.
+According to Public Health England, just one walk a day is enough to cut the risk of early death by as much as 15%.

 Outdoor exercise has also been proven to have a whole host of health benefits including lowering stress and anxiety.
 Reconnecting with nature and enjoying the fresh air, sunshine and green space can be invaluable to both our mental and physical health.

 But you can also reap the benefits of walking if you do it indoors on a treadmill!
 Find out how walking can give your health a boost, wherever you choose to go.

 Walking has been proven to help lower blood pressure.
 In a trial in Japan, a number of individuals with mild hypertension walked 10,000 steps a day for 12 weeks.
 After the 12-week period, their blood pressure was significantly lower.

 Reduce your risk of chronic disease

 Walking lowers your blood sugar levels and your overall risk for diabetes, stroke and cardiovascular disease.
 Just 30 or more minutes of moderate activity five days a week is enough to make a large difference.

 Reduce stress and boost your mood